 Dental Assistant vs. Dental Hygienist

-Learn about the unique differences in roles, requirements, and salaries between Dental Assistants and Hygienists
+Learn about the differences in roles, requirements, and salaries between Dental Assistants and Dental Hygienists

 Keep in mind that Dental Assistants and Dental Hygienists are separate professions.
 Dental Assistants work under the supervision of dentists in their day-to-day activities, while Dental Hygienists complete a wider range of job duties and responsibilities.

-If you’re considering entering in the dental field, becoming a Dental Assistant or Dental Hygienist are two very rewarding career paths.
-Both of these professions are in high demand and are expected to see positive job growth over the next ten years.
-Before you make a career change you should know the responsibilities, program requirements, and certification process for each role.
+If you’re considering a career in the dental field, becoming a Dental Assistant or Dental Hygienist are two very rewarding career paths.
+Both professions are in high demand and are expected to see positive job growth over the next ten years.
+Before you make a career change, however, you should know the responsibilities, requirements, and certification processes for each role.
 Continue reading to discover everything you need to know about these two noble professions.

 Dental Assistant vs. Dental Hygienist: Definition